Sleeping Giant Loppet Event Day Instructions

 The 35km event ends at the regular finish area where you can change and enjoy some post race food and catch up with friends.

-The skiathlon event is timed and listed seperately in the results with small awards to the first three male and female skiers.
-Start is at 9:30am along with the 50k classic.
+The skiathlon event is timed and listed seperately in the results with awards to the first three male and female skiers.
+Start is at 9:45am along with the 50k classic.
 Classic technique is used for the first 22km and free technique for the final 28km.
 The change over takes place after crossing the road at checkpoint #3.
 Stop at the park office parking lot on arrival.
 Arriving around 8:30am would be best.
 Leave your free technique equipment with the volunteer at the marked truck.
 Having equipment in a clearly marked bag(s) would help.
-A hotshot hand warmer in each boot may be helpful.
 The volunteer will transport your equipment to checkpoint #3.
 Proceed to park and walk to the start area.
-Your classic equipment will be returned to the start area.
+Your classic equipment will be returned to the finish area.
 Retrieve it from the truck close to the podium.

 On the Course